jyash97/Inovics_UI/README.md

 - Clone `Inovics_Node` Repository [https://github.com/jyash97/Inovics_Backend] and follow the instructions in the Readme.
 ___
 ### Live Demo
-- If the Live demo doesn't work and on clicking a server error is shown, please unable to load unsafe scripts.
+- If the Live demo doesn't work and on clicking a server error is shown, please enable `load unsafe scripts` in your Browser.
 Then the demo would work properly.